robwelan/be-a-react-dev-ws-01/src/content-pages/about-page/ko-fi.md

 Title: Welcome to my Ko-fi Page: Exploring React, TypeScript, Gatsby, and Node.js

 Introduction:
 Hey there!
 Welcome to my Ko-fi page dedicated to all things React, TypeScript, Gatsby, and Node.js.
 I'm thrilled to have you here, and I can't wait to share my knowledge and experiences in these technologies with you.
 Whether you're a beginner or an experienced developer, this page is designed to cater to everyone's needs.
-So grab a cup of coffee, sit back, and let's dive into the wonderful world of web development!
+So grab a cup of coffee, sit back, and let's dive in to the wonderful world of web development!

 About Me:
 Hi, I'm [Your Name], and I'm passionate about building web applications using cutting-edge technologies.
 With several years of experience in the field, I've had the opportunity to work extensively with React, TypeScript, Gatsby, and Node.js.
 I believe in the power of open-source and love sharing my learnings and insights with the community.
 On this Ko-fi page, I'll be writing articles, tutorials, and providing code samples to help you master these technologies.